vboyev-MSFT/defender-docs/unified-secops-platform/hunting-overview.md

 - usx-security
 ms.topic: conceptual

 # customer intent: I want to learn detecting threats with the tools available in the Microsoft unified security platform.
-Get visiblity into, and disrupt attacks in real time across identities, endpoints, email, cloud apps, data in hybrid and multicloud environments
+Get visibility into, and disrupt attacks in real time across identities, endpoints, email, cloud apps, data in hybrid and multicloud environments
 ---

 # Hunting in the Microsoft unified security platform